A Better Mousetrap - When technology is overkill....

 - ---Our super-secret off the grid as much as possible locale in NYC where we seek to generate all the power we will use without a hookup to Con-Ed.

-- We will be on the road, so to speak, at markets and such till we open our Brick and Mortar in the Gowanus neighborhood of Brooklyn.
+- We will be on the road, so to speak, at markets and such till we open a Brick and Mortar location (East Coast).

 - Roaster names will be anonymous to the public identified only with a three digit number, some basic roast info and highlight descriptors.